manishmz/React-Interview-Preparations/AI.md

 Tokens - When we send a text to llm, it creates a tokens out of it. each word or half of the word can be the token.
 Less common words (and invented words) get broken into multiple tokens.
 LLM api cost is based on number of input tokens and number of output tokens.
 <img width="892" height="286" alt="image" src="https://github.com/user-attachments/assets/3007555e-945a-43b5-b2e1-a810e8b9a52f" />
+- token-count threshold, It is important to set a token-count threshold such as 90% of the model's maximum token limit, for truncating history.
+- So that it will create a room for history
+- example
+- Imagine a model with a 1,000 token limit.
+You are building a customer support bot.
+The Problem: The user has been chatting for 20 minutes.
+The history now takes up 980 tokens.
+The User Asks: "Can you refund my order from yesterday?"
+(10 tokens) Total Input: 990 tokens.
+The Result: The model only has 10 tokens left to answer.
+It might manage to say "Yes, I can help..." before it hits 1,000 and cuts off mid-sentence.
+With a 90% Threshold (900 tokens):
+Your code sees the history hit 900 tokens and truncates (deletes) the oldest messages from the beginning of the chat.
+This clears up 200–300 tokens, ensuring the model has plenty of "whiteboard space" to read the new question and write a full, detailed response.

 #### Prompt
 - In System Prompt, Establish the ground rule like "If you don't know the answer, just say so".
 Provide critical background context.
 Add expertise to the prompt